 Your life is not a commodity subject to negotiation, and treating it as such will only hurt you.

 You probably have some good memories, and it is important to acknowledge them.
 They helped you grow.
 Yet be cautious of your selective memory.
 You must also recognize that the years in between those memories – the not-so-good-ones – are not collateral and an excuse to remain in a marriage that is no longer working.

 You may have been married 20-40 years and made sacrifices during that time.
 You may think that you are owed something because of those unhappy years.
 But to treat those sacrifices and unhappy years as a bargaining tool, thinking it entitles you to happiness, gets you nowhere.

 You must think of those married years as experience; you learned about relationships, families, and yourself.
 Be grateful for those lessons, but do not attempt to use them as a bargaining tool to remain in a marriage that is no longer sustainable.
 To do so denies you the opportunity to move on.

 It’s okay to feel scared.
 Fear is what makes you human, but it’s the courage to give yourself another shot at happiness – even in your 60s – that makes you truly remarkable.

-You may feel that the years invested in your marriage, even if you weren’t happy, you were at least comfortable.
+You may feel that the years invested in your marriage, even if you weren’t happy, gave you comfort.
 Your life, for the most part, was predictable.
-Moving on can be scary because it ends the vision of life you had for yourself.
+Moving on can be scary because it ends the vision of the life you had for yourself.
 You may be afraid to start over, afraid to go “back to the beginning” – whatever that means – because you think you are too old, too financially unstable, or too emotionally distraught to do so.